We plucked out the ones you should try

 - Swipe to the bottom and choose Back Tap.

-Tip: You can set up Back Tap with customized Shortcuts for more powerful automations too.
+Tip: You can set up Back Tap with customized Shortcuts for more powerful automation too.

 9. Change the Default Browser